 Two weeks ago, our family sat around the breakfast table and opened our first “Resurrection Egg.”
 I was so excited to break open these nifty little teaching tools, with elements of Christ’s journey to the cross, tucked inside.
-I had visions of dreamy Bible lessons and sweet little children soaking in every word.
+I had visions of dreamy devotions for kids and sweet little children soaking in every word.
 Well, it didn’t quite happen like I had imagined.

 Instead, this is what ensued: A disagreement over who got to open the first egg; The donkey (it was Palm Sunday, after all) popping out of the egg and landing on the floor; Two children scrambling under the table to find the donkey first and one hitting his head in the process; One adamantly insisting that the donkey was a small dog; Scripture being read; Spilled milk; The three-year old donning on his roller skates while mom attempted a clean up; Haggling to get said child back to the table; Shortest Bible lesson ever; Several hours later, an onslaught of questions from the five-year old.

 Let me tell you.
 It was far from the dreamy Bible lesson I had anticipated.
 However it was something.
 And, gauging from the questions that followed after the fact, that “something” managed to find its way into one heart (and completely over the other one’s head).
 The discussion with our five year old reminded me that God is working in our children’s hearts, even when we least expect it.
 Family devotions are worth every minute of set-aside time.
 Here are some ways to initiate devotions with your family and how to keep them going strong: